 In Australia, we tend to borrow from European styles.
 Patrick says this lack of tailoring tradition is, in its own way, liberating.
 “It means we can look at what the rest of the world does and reinterpret it in our own unique style that represents who we are.”

 That means soft, unstructured tailoring and lightweight knitwear, inspired by Patrick’s coastal outlook (he lives in Tamarama with Tamsin and their son Arthur).
 “The natural landscapes and environments of Sydney are present in the collection's fresh, neutral tones, lightweight cloths and comfortable, relaxed pieces.”

 Patrick says he was persuaded to create a collection for MR PORTER after a meeting with the company’s buyers in New York.
 “They really understood us and our approach,” he says.
 “It's exciting for us to now be able to dress clients who couldn't previously buy our clothes because they weren't in a location where we have a showroom or that we visit on a trunk show.

 “MR PORTER are very passionate, they are the best operators online and we are fortunate to be working with them.”

 Not surprisingly, the team at MR PORTER is similarly complementary of its new signing.
 According to buying manager Sam Kershaw, “P Johnson have truly been the best kept secret for about as long as the 10 years they’ve been around.”

-He’s also opening a spin-off of P Johnson, Suit Shop, in Chifley Tower in Sydney this week.
+He has also opened a spin-off of P Johnson, Suit Shop, in Chifley Tower in Sydney.